VELUX

-VELUX A/S is a Danish manufacturing company that specialises in roof windows, skylights, sun tunnels and related accessories.
-The company is headquartered in Hørsholm, Denmark and is a part of VKR Holding A/S. VELUX Group is a founding partner of the global Active House Alliance.
+VELUX A/S is a Danish manufacturing company that specialises in roof windows, skylights, sun tunnels and related accessories, such as blinds, shutters, sunshades and mosquito nets.
+The company was founded in 1941 by Villum Kann Rasmussen.
+The company is headquartered in Hørsholm, Denmark, and is a part of VKR Holding A/S. VELUX Group is a founding partner of the global Active House Alliance.

 The name VELUX is a combination of 'VE', short for ventilation, and the Latin 'LUX meaning light.